Effective Date: January 1, 2023

 Access to Specific Information and Data Portability Rights

 You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.
-Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion Rights ), we will disclose to you:
+Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, Deletion and Correction Rights), we will disclose to you:

 The categories of personal information we collected about you.